Improve the security of your WordPress site

 - Disable PHP execution in your uploads directory

-Besides your core WordPress installation, it is also important to check if there are updates available for plugins and themes you have installed.
+In addition to the WordPress installation, it's also important to regularly check if updates are available for your installed plugins and themes.

 Remove plugins and themes you don't use